In this guide we will learn how to mount a MinIO server that can be used by multiple users.

 $ sudo minio server /srv/minio/data &

 You will see your access key and secret key printed on the console.
-These are going to be required later on, so take a note of them.
+These are going to be required later on, so take note of them.
 You can exit from the server for now by pressing Ctrl-C.

 Now we will create a new user called minio-user